texfaq/texfaq.github.io/FAQ-dropping.md

 date: 2014-06-10
 ---

-# Big letters at the start of a paragraph

 A common style of typesetting, now seldom seen except in newspapers, is to start a paragraph (in books, usually the first of a chapter) with its first letter set large enough to span several lines.